 3.1 Morphological characteristics of fungi isolated from earthworm casts and soil

-Mycological analysis of the different matrices (earthworm casts and soil) led to the isolation of molds belonging to six genera: Aspergillus, Trichoderma, Mucor, Rhizopus, Neurospora and Sclerotinia.
+Mycological analysis of the different matrices (earthworm casts and soil) led to the isolation of molds belonging to six genera: Aspergillus, Trichoderma, Mucor, Rhizopus, Neurospora, and Sclerotinia.
 The description of the macroscopic and microscopic characteristics of these fungi is presented in the table 2 below.